Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 LaPine State Park - the Ideal Basecamp

 Just 15 minutes north of town and set in a forest of ponderosa pine, LaPine State Park is an idyllic basecamp for year-round outdoor recreation.
-Summer means exploring the mountain biking and hiking trails that run through the park, standing at the foot of “Big Tree” (the largest in Oregon), floating the Deschutes River, or staying the night in the park’s nearly 130 campsites (in addition to 10 log cabins).
+Summer means exploring the mountain biking and hiking trails that run through the park, standing at the foot of “Big Tree” (the largest ponderosa pine in Oregon), floating the Deschutes River, or staying the night in the park’s nearly 130 campsites (in addition to 10 log cabins).

 In winter, visitors cross-country ski and snowshoe the park’s trails, which occasionally afford dramatic views of nearby Cascade peaks.
 Discover LaPine State Park, and learn more about other national and state parks in Central Oregon.